matthieugicquel/learn-the-shortcuts/README.md

 Learn the shortcuts is a browser extension that helps you learn the keyboard shortcuts for some web applications and use those instead of your mouse.

-For now, it works with Gmail.
+For now, it works for the most useful shortcuts in Gmail and Github

 ## Installation